 - 3 In the Select a Printer dialog box, select the relevant printer and click Print. - 4 Repeat Step 3, three to five times.
-Make sure all the characters are clearly and exactly printed on the label. - 5 If the position of the image on the label is not correct refer to Adjust Zebra Printer Calibration (Section 10.6.3.3 on page 251) or Adjust Cognitive Printer Calibration (Section 10.6.3.4 on page 256).
+Make sure all the characters are clearly and exactly printed on the label. - 5 If the position of the image on the label is not correct refer to 10.6.3.3 Adjust Zebra Printer Calibration or 10.6.3.4 Adjust Cognitive Printer Calibration.